A Way of Life, Like Any Other, by Darcy O’Brien

 My inquiries into human understanding had taught me that my father was as constantly constant as a rock and my mother as constantly inconstant as the sea, and that wasn’t much to go on.
 A rock as big as my father you could not throw, but you could hide behind it and rest in its shadow.
 When it fell into the sea, it sank.

 I have Guy Savage to thank for bringing this book to my attention.
-His excellent review is here, and he spoke of it further in the comments section to one of my own entries (I forget which sadly).
+His excellent review is here (it postdates this review now as Guy subsequently updated it), and he spoke of it further in the comments section to one of my own entries (I forget which sadly).

 A Way of Life, Like Any Other.
 I don’t always like the NYRB covers, but this one I think is wonderfully evocative and very well chosen.
 There’s also a nice introduction by Seamus Heaney.